SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-29.md

 ### Module development
 Dry concept, dont repeat yourself.
 For example we created infrastructure for a project, nothing but we wrote a terraform code for this whole infra right ?
 If we got another new project, do we write the terraform code from the scratch ?
 NO! we dont write the code from the scratch instead we reuse the code, so no need to write the infra for every project from the scratch if we developed modules.
-So go through the code of "Terraform-Modules" in the VS, where we developed EC2 module.
+So go through the code of "Terraform Modules" in the VS, where we developed EC2 module.
 Provider will not be there in module developing.

 	  module "name-of-module" {
 			source = "../ec2"
 	  }

 ### Two types of Modules
-1. Customised modules for our organisation, this will be developed by central team in cloud.
+1. Customized modules for our organisation, this will be developed by central team in cloud.
 2. Open-source modules, this can be used from the internet.

 ### Two types of Roles
 1. "Module Developer" ---> Who develops the module
 2. "Module User" ---> Who consumes the module.

-Note:- Put one README.md file to provide the documentation on the module how to use it by others, purely its DevOps responsibility to write documentation.
+Put one README.md file to provide the documentation on the module how to use it by others, purely its DevOps responsibility to write documentation.

 ### VPC (Virtual Private Cloud)
 Amazon VPC is a virtual network that you create in AWS.
 It’s your own isolated section of the AWS cloud where you can launch AWS resources (Like EC2 instances, Databases, etc.) in a secure and controlled environment.
 Think of it like your own Private Data-center in aws cloud.
 Breaking main building block of VPC as below.